Golden Dome and the velocity race: Why ground-based optics are the key to mission persistence

 The cost problem has not gone away.

 Golden Dome is currently budgeted at $185 billion, up from $175 billion, with an additional $10 billion approved specifically for space capabilities including HBTSS and the Space Data Network.
-According to Reuters, the Congressional Budget Office issued a May 2025 letter estimating that a space-based interceptor constellation could cost between $161 billion and $542 billion over 20 years, after accounting for modern launch costs roughly 90 percent lower than the assumptions used in prior estimates from 2004 and 2012.
+The Congressional Budget Office issued a May 2025 letter — https://www.cbo.gov/publication/61237 — estimating that a space-based interceptor constellation could cost between $161 billion and $542 billion over 20 years, after accounting for modern launch costs roughly 90 percent lower than the assumptions used in prior estimates from 2004 and 2012.
 The same analysis showed that under older cost assumptions — before the launch cost adjustment — those figures would have been $264 billion and $831 billion respectively.
 That $831 billion figure appears in some sources as the CBO estimate; it is the same analysis as the $161-542 billion range, before the launch cost recalculation, and both numbers come from the same CBO document.
 The American Enterprise Institute estimate — which Guetlein has publicly rejected — comes in at $3.6 trillion.
 The spread is not a rounding error.
 It reflects fundamental disagreement about what the system is, how layered the defense needs to be, and whether space-based interceptors are in the architecture at all.
 Guetlein identified space-based interceptors as the programs highest-risk element, citing scalability and affordability as the central challenge.
 He is probably right on both counts.

 The United States must defend a territory roughly 16 times larger than Israels — 13,699 miles of border versus 834 miles.
 Scale is not a detail.